bear-jordan/nz-census-workload-allocation/README.md

 KNN implementation for workload allocation

 1. Clone the directory and navigate to the root folder.
 2. Download the new WCAT run and download the current work items report.
-See the reports with the following titles:
-  - Unallocated Work Items from WCAT
-  - 09/03/23 WCAT run created Workloa
+See the reports with the following titles: Unallocated Work Items from WCAT, and 09/03/23 WCAT run created Workloa
 3. Rename them something simple (e.g., "wcat.csv" and "db.csv").
 4. Place the files into the `.\data\` folder.
 5. `pip install -r requirements.txt`